SMAC-Group/course_intro_statistics/slides/chapter5_05.md

 ---

-We often use scatterplot to represent relationship between numerical values.
+We often use scatterplots to represent relationships between numerical values.

 ```R
 iris = clean_names(iris)